-Students who aren’t keen on the idea of another four years of traditional classroom learning might warm up to a career college such as an art, fashion or culinary institute.
+Students who aren’t keen on the idea of another four years of traditional classroom learning might warm up to a career college such as an art, fashion, or culinary institute.
 Another option is to consider a college that focuses not only on academics but also on hands-on education.
 One such college is Pennsylvania College of Technology.
-Students graduate with a liberal arts degree trained to immediately enter the workforce.
+Students graduate with a liberal arts degree and are trained to enter the workforce immediately.

 Paid and unpaid internships can help students uncover their interests and gain insight into potential careers while learning what training or education those careers might require.
 Many employers offer paid education benefits to their interns and often hire interns as full-time employees after completion of the internship.

 Your student could also consider simply getting a job and working for a year or two before deciding on a college path.
 An entry-level position in almost any field will teach your child valuable lessons like showing up on time, staying late if necessary, having integrity, and treating customers, co-workers, and employers with respect.
 That foundational ethic is in high demand in the workplace.

 With a passion for a service or product, a commitment to work hard, and some knowledge of social media for marketing, just about anyone can become an entrepreneur.
 Some famously successful men and women became entrepreneurs without the benefit of a college degree: Michael Dell, Bill Gates, Steve Jobs, CoCo Chanel, Mary Kay Ash, and many more.